covid-at-home/covid-at-home/shopping.md

    > ![](/images/steam.png)
    >
    > Often sold as "face sauna" or whatever other names, they're just devices that output steam that is not too hot to breathe.
 Any other method that produces steam is also OK, just make sure you don't do damage with steam that's too hot.
 The device takes demineralized water ([example](https://www.amazon.de/gp/product/B07J5Y95MQ)), esp. in places where the tapwater is high in calcium.
+   > **Warning:** Warm, wet devices are excellent means of spreading the virus around.
+Probably use for one sick person at a time or at least clean meticulously.

 * **Vitamins** (a few EUR/USD) ([example](https://www.amazon.de/dp/B07S63PCZK))
    > ![](/images/multi-vitamin.png)